amberouyangg/Lab-Report-4---Vim/labreport4.md

 ![](login.png)
 ## Clone your fork of the repository from your Github account
 ### Cloning Pt1.
-The following commands are supposed to allow you to log into ieng6 without entering your password in every time.
+The following commands are supposed create a private SSH key file in ieng6.
+It's a new private key just for accessing Github from your course-specific account.
 ```
 Keys Pressed:
 ssh-keygen <enter><enter><enter><enter>